ibm-cloud-docs/openwhisk/openwhisk_reference.md

 {: #openwhisk_entities_fullyqual}

 The fully qualified name of an entity is `/namespaceName[/packageName]/entityName`.
-Notice that `/` is used to delimit namespaces, packages, and entities.
-Also, namespaces must be prefixed with a `/`.
+Notice that `/` is used to delimit Namespaces, Packages, and entities.
+Also, Namespaces must be prefixed with a `/`.

-For convenience, the namespace can be left off if it is the user's *default namespace*.
+For convenience, the Namespace can be left off if it is the user's *default namespace*.

-For example, consider a user whose default namespace is `/myOrg`.
+For example, consider a user whose default Namespace is `/myOrg`.
 Following are examples of the fully qualified names of a number of entities and their aliases.

 | Fully qualified name | Alias | Namespace | Package | Name |
 | --- | --- | --- | --- | --- |